ronaldcotton/ExoSkeleton/README.md

 ### What's in the download?

 The download includes Skeleton's CSS, Normalize CSS as a reset, and an index.html as a starting point.
-Favicons are created from https://realfavicongenerator.net from 260x260+ square sources.
+Favicons are created from [Real Favicon Generator](https://realfavicongenerator.net) from 260x260+ square sources.
+Either edit the images by hand, keeping the aspect ratio or use website to generate icons.
 For Favicon Generator Options -> Path, choose /images/.
+For the rational of using multiple favicons, see [Real Favicon Generator FAQ](https://realfavicongenerator.net/faq).

 ```
 ExoSkeleton/